 Over 2,500 British people suffer an injury to their spine every year, according to 2020 report published by the spinal charities, Aspire, the Back Up Trust and the Spinal Injuries Association.

 At present, there is no cure for many serious spinal injuries, and 1,000s of individuals in the UK live with some form of paralysis.

 Paraplegia is a specific type of paralysis characterised by the loss of feeling and movement in the legs while the arms remain unaffected.
 It is usually caused by damage to the spinal cord which interrupts the nerve impulses travelling between the body and the brain.

-Most cases of paraplegia are the result of a serious impact to the body such as that experienced in a car crash or blast injury.
-Anyone who is experiencing paraplegia as a result of an accident that was not their fault may be eligible to claim compensation.
+Most cases of paraplegia are the result of a serious impact to the body such as that experienced in a car crash, blast or other high-impact injury.

 What are the causes of paraplegia?

 Paraplegia is usually the result of a traumatic accident.
 Whenever there is fracture of the spinal vertebrae, there is a risk that the spinal cord will be damaged causing temporary or permanent paralysis.
 Examples include:

 This list is not exhaustive.
 Any type of accident can potentially cause paraplegia, especially where an individual takes an impact to their back or neck.

 There are varying degrees of paraplegia.
 Individuals with the condition will experience different symptoms depending on which vertebrae have been injured.
 Generally, the higher up the spinal cord has been injured, the more widespread the injuries will be.
 Invariably, previously healthy people are left unable to walk and cannot register sensation such as heat and pain in their lower body.

 - Respiratory diseases such as pneumonia which may occur if there is loss of control in the chest area